 Chinese medicine works to bring balance to the natural function of the body.
 Once balance is achieved, the body can heal itself.
-The power of Chinese medicine therapy for skin conditions lies in assessing each individual’s symptoms to determine the imbalance which lies at the root of the condition.
+The power of Chinese medicine therapy for skin conditions lies in assessing each individual’s symptoms to determine the imbalance that lies at the root of the condition.
 The herbal therapy is tailored specifically to correct the imbalance.
 For example, if heat is the predominate imbalance then cooling herbs which reduce heat would be used.
-But if dampness is the predominant imbalance herbs which dry damp may be used.
+But if dampness is the predominant imbalance, herbs which dry the damp would be chosen.

 Chinese medicine can be effective for many skin conditions including:

 Joe on the Personalized Treatment for Each Patient